Bethany Children’s Home follows the model of trauma-informed care in all programs. Each program is hosted on campus in

 Bethany Children’s Home has expanded their services to provide a Helping Hands program to shelter unaccompanied children who have crossed our borders to enter the United States.
-These children are seeking to reunite with their families who reside in the United States.
-Many of these children are victims of human trafficking and/or have experienced significant hardship.
-The children are in need of a safe and appropriate shelter while seeking reunification with their family members so they can have the opportunity for a new beginning in the United States.
+These children are seeking to be placed with vetted family members and sponsors who reside in the United States.
+Bethany Children’s Home will provide a safe and appropriate shelter while awaiting placement with their family members and sponsors so they can have the opportunity for a new beginning in the United States.

 To view what positions are available for this program and to apply, visit our Employment Page!

 Transitional Living Residences

 Young adults will utilize the independent living skills they have learned previously by practicing with team members.
 Later they work on those same skills on their own at an appointed time.
 This program allows our youth to further develop and practice sustaining the following skills: